2 Best Early Critical Illness Plan: A Plain Vanilla Solution

 For Early Critical Illness plan, a payout is made as early as the first detection of your Critical Illness or the requirement to do certain medical procedures such as open heart or brain surgery.
 This gives you not only the money you need for treatment, it also gives you ample time to seek the right treatment.
 Early access to the right treatment greatly increases your chance of treating your Critical Illness and snipping the problem at the bud.

 Now that you are convinced (hopefully) of getting an Early Critical Illness plan, the next step is to find the most suitable Early Critical Illness plan in the market.
-Based on our research, there are two Early Critical Illness plans you can consider: Tokio Marine EarlyCover and Aviva My Early Critical Illness plan.
+Based on our research, there are two Early Critical Illness plans you can consider: Tokio Marine EarlyCover and Singlife Comprehensive Critical Illness.

 Both plans are single lump sum Early Stage Critical Illness plans.
 Upon diagnosis of Critical Illness, you can make claims.
 You will then receive a lump sum payout and the plan expires.
 This is unlike a multi-pay plan where you can make multiple claims should your Critical Illness relapse or you get diagnosed with another Critical Illness.